Packaging j4-dmenu-desktop

 j4-dmenu-desktop has unit tests and the cmake build style picks them up (you don’t have to define do_check() which is another advantage of using build styles), but they depend on archaic Catch1.
 This version of Catch is long deprecated.
 Checks should therefore be turned off.
 This means that all our work of figuring out WITH_GIT_CATCH and CATCH_INCLUDE_DIR came to nothing, but now we know how the tests would have been fixed if they had worked. j4-dmenu-desktop’s build system now has to be instructed not to build checks.
 They luckily provide another CMake option for that, WITH_TESTS.
 This will get rid of the catch2 dependency altogether.

-A comment near configure_args explaining this situation should be added to show good manners to other packagers.
+A comment near configure_args explaining this situation should be added to show good manners to other packagers reading the template.

 If j4-dmenu-desktop’s build system wouldn’t provide a way to turn off checks, we could tell xbps-src to skip them.
 Checks can be turned off with the make_check variable.
 See Manual.
 “This option has to be accompanied by a comment explaining why the tests fail.”